 7. Learn how to compost

 Compost is a mixture of ingredients that would otherwise be in the landfill used to fertilize and improve the soil.
+Adding compost to your garden at the beginning of each season is the best way to prepare your soil for spring, summer, and fall planting.

 - Adds organic matter to the soil to improve the texture.